tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/5.Secure Kubernetes Network Using Wireguard Encryption/README.md

 64 bytes from 10.48.0.60: icmp_seq=150 ttl=62 time=0.374 ms
 ```

 On worker1 and worker2, you should receive an output similar to the followings.
+If you do not see the following output, make sure the two pods are scheduled on the designated nodes.
+If the two pods are scheduled on the same node, you will not see any traffic in the output of tcpdump.

 ##### Worker1
 ```bash